 This means Indra test engineers and supply partners can more easily input and view the data, especially with respect to the antenna system.
 Now that Indra is using it extensively, the WATS team is helping to onboard the system and improve production – meeting the aims of getting testers online and developing criteria and establishing more insightful measurement values (not just the legacy formula of pass/fail).

 The diagnostic features and traceable process allows issues to be quickly identified across customer teams and the supply chain.
-Previously these were batch related, and required a laborious examination of handwritten PDFs.
-But now data can be collected to investigate production levels, efficiency of operations, and other parameters to help optimise production.
+Previously these were batch related and required a laborious examination of handwritten PDFs.
+But now, data can be collected to investigate production levels, the efficiency of operations, and other parameters to help optimise production.

 Powerful Analytics & Troubleshooting

-As with any new systems, users need to see the benefits, then increased adoption provides a virtuous circle to add value to data, unlocking further benefits.
+As with any new system, users need to see the benefits and then increased adoption provides a virtuous circle to add value to data, unlocking further benefits.

 Namork adds: “What we’re seeing from those using it now is that we can more accurately develop products that are the correct batch.
-With 60-70 modules in a single system this can be a complex set of tasks, but with predictive analysis we can more easily detect if a module is correct or not way before we integrate into the system.”
+With 60-70 modules in a single system, this can be a complex set of tasks, but with the predictive analysis, we can more easily detect if a module is correct or not way before we integrate into the system.”

 Working with subcontractors and partner teams, WATS has the capability to distribute the software that goes into their own devices.
-Firmware updates can be handled centrally by WATS or threat sequences can be copied and sent to the test station by WATS – allowing access to those who need it.
+WATS can handle firmware updates centrally, or threat sequences can be copied and sent to the test station by WATS, allowing access to those who need it.

 Automation also helps with maintaining ISO:9001 compliance, covering calibration of instruments and predictive and proactive maintenance.

 It is good to know that systems crucial to the safe operation of aircraft are subject to world-class supply chain management protocols.
-Indra’s partnership with WATS is testament to how continuous improvement is a key driver for efficiencies and ultimately enhancements and innovations in complex and demanding systems.
+Indra’s partnership with WATS is a testament to how continuous improvement is a key driver for efficiencies and, ultimately, enhancements and innovations in complex and demanding systems.

-WATS can integrate to a wide variety of third-party systems and data sources, from turn-key manufacturing test systems, to enterprise software and business intelligence applications.
+WATS can integrate into a wide variety of third-party systems and data sources, from turn-key manufacturing test systems to enterprise software and business intelligence applications.
 Keen to find out more?
 Contact the team today.